Leaving PIMCO.com

 A formula outlines that the de minimis threshold price determines whether the accretion of the market discount is taxable at the ordinary income or the capital gains tax rate.

-Since the financial crisis, the U.S. economy has experienced an extraordinary period of declining and persistently low interest rates.
-As a consequence, municipal bond investing has not required careful consideration of the de minimis tax rule.
-The majority of the municipal market does not currently price below the de minimis threshold, and given low interest rates, most municipal securities trade at a premium.
+In the years following the 2008 financial crisis, through March 2022, the U.S. economy experienced an extraordinary period of declining and persistently low interest rates.
+As a consequence, municipal bond investing did not require careful consideration of the de minimis tax rule.
+The majority of the municipal market did not price below the de minimis threshold, and given low interest rates prior to 2022, most municipal securities traded at a significant premium.

-In a rising rate environment, however, declining bond prices would imply that more municipal securities could fall below the de minimis threshold.
-Also, prolonged low interest rates have contributed to an uptick in municipal issuance with lower-coupon bond structures at lower prices than their higher-coupon counterparts.
+This has changed after Fed raised rates from near zero in 2022.
+In a rising rate environment, declining bond prices implies that more municipal securities could fall below the de minimis threshold.
+Also, the prolonged low interest rate environment of the past contributed to an uptick in municipal issuance with lower-coupon bond structures at lower prices than their higher-coupon counterparts.

 As higher interest rates drive bond prices lower, those securities issued at or near par may now be more vulnerable to negative tax and liquidity implications associated with the de minimis rule.